 The Crown of the Andes is a votive crown from a statue of the Virgin at the Cathedral Basilica of Our Lady of the Assumption in Popayán, Colombia.

 Colombia is famous for emeralds.
-Pre-Columbian artisans were famous for their gold work.
+Indigenous Colombians were famous for their gold work.

 The crown contains almost 450 emeralds.
 The largest is known as the “Atahualpa Emerald.”
 Legend says it was taken from the last Inca Emperor Atahualpa (1497-1533).
 He ruled from what is now Quito, Ecuador.